Thongs—Do they cause UTIs or yeast infections?

 Some people say that thongs can cause UTIs or yeast infections, but I like to wear them because they give me that satisfaction that I can't get from anything else.
 Should I stop wearing them?

 Dear thong wearers,

-One way a thong might be a culprit of infection is that it can serve as a conduit for bacteria.
-Since a thong is a continuous and close fitting strip of fabric, it can easily pick up fecal matter and bacteria from the anus, and if the thong moves, can carry that matter forward to the vagina and urinary tract.
+Instead, oral sex and the use of non-cotton underwear are more commonly associated with urogenital infections.
+That being said, one way a thong might be a culprit of infection is that it can serve as a conduit for bacteria.
+Since a thong is a continuous and close-fitting strip of fabric, it can easily pick up fecal matter and bacteria from the anus, and if the thong moves, can carry that matter forward to the vagina and urinary tract.
 One gynecologist likened a thong to a subway car transporting bacteria from the rectum to the vagina.
 UTIs and some types of vaginitis (although not yeast infections) are caused by bacteria, often from fecal matter, which is why thongs could be implicated in some instances of infection.

-Thongs can also leave women more susceptible to infections by irritating the vaginal tissues.
+Thongs could also make people susceptible to infections by irritating the vaginal tissues.
 The function of underwear is to provide a soft barrier between potential irritants, such as your clothes, and the vagina.
-In addition to failing to provide that barrier, a thong may itself irritate vaginal tissue by causing micro-abrasions or cracks in the skin, which can leave delicate tissues more susceptible to infection.
+In addition to failing to provide that barrier, a thong may irritate vaginal tissue by causing micro-abrasions or cracks in the skin, which can leave delicate tissues more susceptible to infection.

-If you've noticed no particular change in your gynecological health when you're wearing a thong, then you can count yourself among the lucky ones who are not negatively affected by this thin apparel.
-Here's to enjoying the panty line-free life that you've come to so enjoy!
+If you've noticed no particular change in your gynecological health when you're wearing a thong, then you can count yourself among those who aren't negatively affected by the underwear.
+Here's to enjoying the panty line-free life that you've come to enjoy!

 Originally published Nov 09, 2007

 Can’t find information on the site about your health concern or issue?